 Look at each and every factor that you possibly can once you've decided to wade into the penny stock waters.
 If you are considering trading in a low-priced investment, your results will be directly proportional to the amount of work you commit to your analysis.

 Unfortunately, most investors simply do not go deep enough.
 Since penny stocks are typically smaller and more volatile companies, it doesn't take a lot to derail them or throw them off course.
 And it also doesn't take very much to drive the prices higher.
 This all means that you need to be on top of your game.

-Below are a few of the less obvious, but just as equally important, price drivers which will throw around the shares of low-priced stocks.
+Be sure to learn more about the factors that are really driving prices.
+In many cases, you might be a little surprised.
+So let's dive right in.
+Below are a few of the less obvious, but just as equally important, price drivers that will throw around the shares of low-priced stocks.

-Technical Trading Imbalance:
+What Is Technical Trading Imbalance?

 In our example, there probably wouldn't be enough buying demand to hold shares up, beneath the weight of someone selling $22,575 worth of the investment.
 The share price would tank until the selling was absorbed by the buyers.

 Eventually, when a technical imbalance gets absorbed over time, the shares often move back to where they were in the first place.
 Whether it takes minutes, days, weeks, or months, the penny stock usually rebounds to former levels.